-The only way you as a WordPress consultant, are ever going to rise above the crisis management mode of generating income for your business is to establish a solid flow of recurring revenue.
-By doing this, you’ll be able to pick and choose your projects more selectively, you won’t have to scramble to meet monthly bills, and you’ll even have some time to get away from it all, so you don’t burn yourself out attending to all the big and small tasks which demand your attention.
+The only way you as a WordPress consultant are ever going to rise above the crisis management mode of generating income is to establish a solid flow of recurring revenue.
+By doing this, you’ll be able to pick and choose your projects more selectively, you won’t have to scramble to meet monthly bills, and you’ll even have time to get away from it all.
+Consequently, you’ll be enabling yourself to avoid unnecessary business burnout.

-The way to build that recurring revenue into your business is to sell WordPress Care Plans (aka WordPress maintenance plans) to your clients, so that a very regular flow of cash is coming in at all times.
+The way to build that recurring revenue is to sell WordPress Care Plans (AKA WordPress maintenance plans) to your clients, which will create a steady flow of cash for your business.
 What you include in those Care Plans is up to you, but several tiers of service should be offered to make sure that all the little calls you might get for support and strategizing are covered and paid for.

-Not all clients will be interested in this type of plan, but the ones who are interested, are the kind of clients you should be working with anyway – clients who truly care about how integral their websites are to their businesses, and the value you have added to those websites through the services you provide.
+Not all clients will be interested in this type of plan, but the ones who are interested, are the kind of clients you should be working with anyway.
+In other words, you want to work with clients who truly care about how integral their websites are to their businesses, and understand and appreciate the value you add to those websites through the services you provide.

 Bonus Webinar: Selling WordPress Maintenance Plans

-We recently ran an EPIC webinar about selling WordPress Maintenance Plans (including why you shouldn't call the “Maintenance Plans” and what to call them instead).
+We recently ran an EPIC webinar about selling WordPress Maintenance Plans (including why you shouldn't call them “Maintenance Plans” and what to call them instead).